lulumorito-gif/CanvasCapstoneThumbnailGenerator/README.md

 ## 🧭 How to Use the Script

 1. Open the SharePoint List

-Navigate to the list or library containing Capstone items e.g.,2024 dataset.
+2. Navigate to the list or library containing Capstone items e.g.,2024 dataset.

-2. Switch to Grid View
+3. Switch to Grid View

-Ensure the list is in “Edit in grid view” mode before running the script.
+4. Ensure the list is in “Edit in grid view” mode before running the script.

-3. Open the Browser Console
+5. Open the Browser Console
 - Windows: `F12`
 - Mac: `Cmd + Option + J`

-Navigate to the Console tab.
+6. Navigate to the Console tab.

-4. Paste the Script
+7. Paste the Script.

 Copy and paste the full script into the console and press Enter.

 A floating blue button labeled “Make Thumbnails” will appear at the bottom-right corner.

-5. Select the Rows to Process
+8. Select the Rows to Process

 Click to select one or more rows.
 Each selected row must contain:
 - A valid Poster link
 - SharePointPDFlink
 - An empty or outdated PosterThumbnail value

-6. Generate Thumbnails
+9. Generate Thumbnails
 Click the “Make Thumbnails” button or press Alt + Shift + T.
 The script will:
 - Double-click the PosterThumbnail cell